codeforsanjose/open311-gateway/_Docs/log_james.md

 ## Log

+### 2016.03.03 - Thu

+* Create request cleaned up, and using the "Manager" pattern.
+* Built Validation and Conversion objects.
+* Replaced existing conversion routines with a single function (engine/request/common.go - conversion.convert()).
+* Saved to GIT.
+*

+### 2016.03.02 - Wed

+* Started cleaning up engine/request.
+It will more closely follow the model used in the Adapters of using "Request Managers" to process requests.
+*

 ### 2016.03.01 - Tue

 * Cleaned up RequestID - all messages, including Service List Requests, now have a message ID.